Sushi Night – How to Make Sushi at Home

 Making sushi rolls at home

-When we make our rolls we almost always do the inside out style and have the rice on the outside of the roll, because I love the way that looks but there is a trick to getting them just right.
+When we make our rolls we almost always do the inside out style, with the rice on the outside of the roll, because I love the way that looks but there is a trick to getting them just right.
 To make these rolls, it’s very helpful to have sushi mats [these ones are less than five bucks] but you can use plastic wrap and a tea towel if you are in a pinch.

 To assemble the sushi rolls, Matt and I usually spread the rice on, add the nori to the rice, and then we let the kids fill the rolls (with guidance on how much to put in each roll).
 The trick is to get a nice even layer of rice.
 Since the rice is sticky it’s helpful to either spray the mat and spoon with nonstick spray or grease both with sesame oil.

 You roll sushi a lot like you would roll a burrito except there’s no tucking in.
 So bring the end of the mat to the inside portion, getting it really tight, and as you roll you keep pulling back the mat, keeping it really tight the entire time.

-The girls usually eat it as soon as I have a chance to cut it so the first roll goes to them and then Matt and I keep cranking out rolls until either the filling runs out or the nori run out or until we’re too stuffed to eat another bite.
+The girls usually eat it as soon as I have a chance to cut it so the first roll goes to them and then Matt and I keep cranking out rolls until either the filling or the nori run out or until we’re too stuffed to eat another bite.